altverse/vision/docs/Economy.md

    bundle of resources.

 ## Parcels
 Parcels can be traded between entities.
-On every parcel can be built every building.
-Buildings built on parcels inherit parcels ownership.
+On one parcel can be built up to one building.
+Buildings built on parcels are connected to parcels, so parcel owner automatically owns a building which is built on it.

 Types of parcels: